Don’t get a loan without understanding the car finance jargon. Do you know what a balloon payment is? How is the GMFV calculated?

-Your income before deducting tax and National Insurance is your gross income.
-You may be asked for your this when applying for finance.
+Your income before deducting tax and National Insurance is the Gross Income you will be asked for your this when applying for finance.

 Guaranteed Minimum Future Value

-The GMFV occurs in agreements such as a Personal Contract Purchase where the cost of a percentage of the car is deferred until the end of the agreement.
-The future value of the car is assessed, by the Lender, at the beginning of the contract and this is known as the Guaranteed Minimum Future Value.
+The GMFV occurs in agreements such as a Personal Contract Purchase where the cost of a percentage of the car is deferred until the end of the deal.
+The future value of the vehicle is assessed, by the Lender, at the beginning of the contract and this is known as the Guaranteed Minimum Future Value.
 (See also Balloon Payment).
-The GMFV is based on a number of factors including the estimated annual mileage you will drive and the length of the agreement.
+The GMFV includes many factors including the estimated annual mileage you will drive and the length of the agreement.

-With Hire purchase (HP) you normally pay a deposit followed by monthly repayments over an agreed term.
-You are the ‘registered keeper’ of the car, but not the owner, that remains with the finance company until the final payment and any option fee to purchase have been made.
+Hire purchase (HP) you usually pay a deposit followed by monthly repayments over an agreed term.
+You are the ‘registered keeper’ of the car, but not the owner, ownership remains with the finance company until the final payment and any option fee to purchase is made.

 A legal requirement in the UK for drivers, any finance agreement will insist your car has comprehensive cover at all times.

 A Lease Purchase is a form of Hire Purchase agreement.
-An amount of the car’s value is deferred until the end of agreement, this sum is calculated by the projected mileage and age of the car.
+An amount of the car’s value is deferred until the end of the contract; the sum calculated by the projected mileage and age of the vehicle.

-This is your income after the deduction of income tax and national insurance.
+Net Income is your income after the deduction of income tax and national insurance

 Option to purchase fee